alexnarvais/plc_tag_history_retrieval/README.md

 ### Program Setup and Execution
-> 1. Copy the latest modules and README files from the PEMO GitHub Repository
+> 1. Copy the latest modules and README files from the Site-Automation GitHub Repository
 > 6. Run the main.py from the virtual environment shell using the following command `python -m main`